KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

 `kops delete cluster $NAME --yes`

 Note: This may take a while.
-Verify via Console/CLI that the KnowDev master(s), node(s), pipes1(s), and pipes2(s) are terminated
+Verify via Console/CLI that the KnowDev master(s), node(s), pipes1(s), and pipes2(s) are terminated.

-Finally, remove A record for "dev.knoweng.org" in the IPAM manager, so that UIUC owned domain doesn't point to an arbitrary machine
+Finally, remove A record for "dev.knoweng.org" in the IPAM manager, so that UIUC owned domain doesn't point to an arbitrary machine.

 ## Using Private Docker Images?